AlexanderBagel/CPUView/README.md

 * Instruction coloring for easy code reading
 * Breakpoints (display and modify)
 * Bookmarks synchronization (not yet implemented)
+* Display the disassembler for each jump in the tooltip (not yet implemented)

 ### Register window:
 * Contains debugging information for each register (RAX..R15)